How do I start?

 After the transfer is acknowledged by the recipient account, APNIC will evaluate the transfer based on the IPv4 transfer criteria.
 Note that the recipient account needs to acknowledge the transfer within 30 days after it is initiated by the source account, or the transfer request will be cancelled.

-Any fees for IPv4 transfer?
+Are there any fees for IPv4 transfer?

 Does a pre-approval expire?